Lucky bamboo – the bringer of good fortune – has become a very successful indoor plant.

 - This propagation technique works with all Dracaena plants, even the striking Dracaena marginata that is often found in homes and offices.

-Emplacement, exposure and caring for Lucky Bamboo
+Emplacement, exposure for Lucky Bamboo

 In summer, avoid placing the plant near a window that faces the equator, and in winter, don’t set it near a radiator.